crisisfighters/crisisfighters.org/content/must-read.md

 The first book on climate change addressed at a wider audience.
 The author offers two paths forward: "The Defiant Reflex" or a "more humble" way of living.

 Nature has been replaced by an artificial nature in whose processes human beings play a part.
-McKibben points out that humanity's impact is unlike anything experienced before.
+McKibben, who subsequently founded [350.org](https://350.org) points out that humanity's impact is unlike anything experienced before.
 We cannot escape by fleeing to the woods.

 ---